Beeston, Leeds: Greenhouse

 A plaque commemorating the opening of Shaftesbury House, Leeds, 15 December 1938.

-In 2008 Shaftesbury House, a working men's hostel designed for the council by George C. Robb in 1936, was converted by Citu to the Greenhouse, an eco-friendly housing project.
+Shaftesbury House, a working men's hostel, was designed in 1936 by George Clark Robb, chief housing architect for RAH Livett, Leeds Housing Director and later City Architect.
+In 2008 it was converted by Citu to the Greenhouse, an eco-friendly housing project.
 The building had been empty for a number of years and had previously been earmarked for demolition.

 The development, which includes 172 homes, office space and other facilities, is one of the UK's first low-carbon housing developments and incorporates wind turbines, solar panels and ground source heating as well as energy efficient materials and rainwater and greywater recycling.
 The development has won a large number of awards, including, in 2011, the Regeneration and Renewal Magazine Regeneration Award for Sustainability, with judges praising the holistic way it addressed sustainability and provides real regeneration benefits to a deprived area.

-Robb Street and Avenue are likely named after its architect George C Robb, who was chief housing architect for RAH Livett, Leeds Housing Director and later City Architect.
+Robb Street and Avenue in the area are also likely named after it's architect.

 Religious sites

 Guru Nanak Nishkam Sewak Jatha (Leeds) UK Gurdwara on Ladypit Lane (formerly Ringtons tea-packing factory).

+Historically, there was a chapel in Beeston with an anchorite cell attached, built before 1257.

-Beeston has at least ten churches of several denominations including Church of England, Roman Catholic, Methodist and Baptist.
-The Anglican churches of St Mary on Town Street and St Luke on Malvern Road were constructed in the 1870s, though the former is on the site of a much older church.
+Beeston now has at least ten churches of several denominations including Church of England, Roman Catholic, Methodist and Baptist.
+The Anglican churches of St Mary on Town Street and St Luke on Malvern Road were constructed in the 1870s, although the former is on the site of a much older church.
 The more modern church of St David Waincliffe on Dewsbury Road, constructed in the 1960s was designed by Geoffrey Davy and won a Hoffman Wood (Leeds) Gold Medal for Architecture.

-There are several mosques in the whole of the Beeston area.
-There is also a Sikh Gurdwara.
+There are several mosques in the Beeston area, and also a Sikh Gurdwara, which was formerly a tea-packing factory.